Generator Engine

 Warning

-Never delete `.go-duck/` unless you are intentionally wiping the database and starting configuration completely from zero.
+Never manually delete `.go-duck/` unless you are intentionally wiping the entire database state and starting configuration completely from scratch.

-"If I write custom endpoints in `main.go`, will running the generator wipe them out?"
+"If I write custom endpoints or modify a generated service, will running the generator wipe them out?"
 No, as long as you use Needles!

-The generator utilizes carefully placed specific comments called "needles".
+For targeted injections (like adding routes to `main.go`), the generator utilizes specific anchor comments.
 For example, inside main.go, you will see markers exactly like // go-duck-needle-add-init-server.

 When the generator runs an incremental update, it doesn't arbitrarily overwrite main.go via a template.
-It opens the existing compiled main.go file on your machine, locates the Needle anchor point via REGEX, and safely inserts the new syntax directly below it.
+It opens the existing compiled main.go file, locates the Needle anchor point via REGEX, and safely inserts the new syntax directly below it.